Nigel Levine

+Nigel Levine (born 30 April 1989) is a retired British sprint track and field athlete.

+Biography

-Nigel Levine (born 30 April 1989) is a British sprint track and field athlete.
-As well as an impressive sprint talent, Levine made a big impact in his first ever season over 400m in 2007 recording 46.31 and in 2009 reduced that to 45.78.
-In 2010 he was part of the bronze medal GB 4 × 400 m team at the world indoor championships in Doha and in 2011 he took the coveted European U23 crown as well as being part of the GB 4 × 400 m relay squad.
+Levine made a significant impact in his first season over 400 m in 2007 recording 46.31 and in 2009 reduced that to 45.78.
+In 2010 he was part of the bronze medal GB 4 × 400 m team at the world indoor championships in Doha and in 2011 also won the European U23 crown as well as being part of the GB 4 × 400 m relay squad.

 In 2013, he won an individual silver medal 2013 European Indoor Championships in Gothenburg in the 400 metres, as well as helping the relay team to a gold medal.

+Additionally in 2013, Levine became the British 400 metres champion after winning the 2013 British Athletics Championships.

-On 20 November 2018, Levine was given a four-year ban for breaking anti-doping rules.
+Levine served a four-year ban from ran from December 2017 to December 2021 for an anti-doping rule violation after testing positive for clenbuterol.

-Accident

 On 17 January 2017, Levine was injured in a road accident alongside fellow sprinter James Ellington; the pair "were riding a motorbike when they were struck head on by a car travelling on the wrong side of the road".
 They were in Tenerife, Spain, undertaking warm-weather training with a group of British sprinters.
 Both athletes were admitted to hospital and were described on 18 January as "conscious and stable".